 How to Make This Recipe

-Add 1 cup balsamic vinegar to a small saucepan and bring it to a boil, then turn the heat down and simmer until you can see the bottom of the pot for a second or two when you scrape a spatula across (it will continue to thicken as it cools, FYI,) about 20 minutes.
+Add balsamic vinegar to a small saucepan and bring it to a boil over medium-high heat.
+Turn the heat down to low then simmer until you can see the bottom of the pan for a second or two when you drag a spatula across, about 20 minutes.

 Voila – you’ve made balsamic reduction!
 Set it aside to cool.